Kanjirito/simple-manga-downloader/README.md

 # USAGE

+## General info

-You can specify a different config to be used like this:
+The default manga download directory is `~/Manga` this can be changed in the config file or in the command.
+The config directory is `~/.config/SMD`, you can specify a different config to be used like this:

 ```
 SMD -c "path/to/config" mode arguments